vsundar95/BeginnerRust/README.md

 for those headers.

 NOTE: When calling out of scope functions, it is important to use the super keyword.
-SO when testing functions, write super::<function>.
+So when testing functions, write super::<function>.

 This super keyword also works for structs too.
 This allows us to write tests for structs and their implementation function.